Recharge and Eat Up: Tesla Diner and Charging Station to Replace Shakey's Pizza in Hollywood

 "It’s great.
 It’s going to definitely enhance the area.
 I have another project under construction just across the street.
 Aune is also under construction and if I’m not going to develop this I’m happy that Tesla is taking it over," Massachi said.
 "We don’t like to sell but we’re excited about the project and the prospects."

-"I’m not a fan of Elon," Mark Schmitt, who lives in the area, said.
-"I’m glad you told me.
-I’m glad you told me so that when it goes up, not to visit."
+The news was met with mixed reactions from locals, with some expressing sadness about the closing of a neighborhood staple, while others expressed contempt for Musk.

-"I do support this project, I do," Gabriel Silva, a Los Angeles resident, said.
+"I’m really truly going to miss this restaurant," said Christine Mendez, a Shakey's customer who has been eating there since she was a kid.

-Silva’s lived in Los Angeles his whole life, he ate at Shakey’s for lunch, but he says he is ok with the closure.
+Gabriel Silva has lived in Los Angeles his entire life and regularly ate at Shakey’s for lunch.
+He said he is OK with the closure.

 Regardless of opinions, change is on the way, when this longtime restaurants shuts down next week.